michaelteter/orientdb-docs/Import-from-JSON.md

       "standardElementConstraints": false,
 ```

-This is needed, in order to allow importing the property "id" in the OrientDB Loader.
-Without this option, the Blueprints standard would reject it, because "id" is a reserved name.
+This is needed to allow importing the property "id" in the OrientDB Loader.
+Without this option, the Blueprints standard would reject it because "id" is a reserved name.

 By executing the ETL process, this is the output: